sakhtar1979/blog-microservices/README.md

    and look the logs.

    Expected Result: You should see all the calls except blogmicroservices_rec-nyc are still going to NYC. blogmicroservices_rec-nyc is now replaced by blogmicroservices_rec-nc.
-This shows that zone are prefered and in case of partial failure (except Zuul), it will start going to other datacenter/zone.
+This shows that zone are preferred and in case of partial failure (except Zuul), it will start going to other datacenter/zone.

  10- Bring back the blogmicroservices_rec-nyc by running